muellerberndt/sabre/README.md

 	<img src="/static/sabre_v2.jpg" width="100%"/>
 </p>

-Sabre is a experimental [MythX](https://mythx.io) client.
-It analyzes a Solidity smart contracts using the MythX cloud service.
+Sabre is a security analysis tool for smart contracts written in Solidity.
+It uses the [MythX cloud service](https://mythx.io).

 ## Usage